BunsDev/chainlink-vault-ERC4626/STIPS.md

       - Could use the BnM token on Polygon Mumbai as the deposit asset.
       - Bridge it to Sepolia.
       - Swap it to another ERC we pair against it on Uni V2 deployment there.
+            - Do we want to use BnM instead of LnM?
+In most practical use cases, it would be a LnM token, like bridges work today.
+Doesn't matter in the scope of this project, though.

 ### Chainlink Functions
 - Call any API from a smart contract: Enables access to off-chain data and computation.